Find out about the Mayor of Guildford

 - Sunday 17 July: Wood Street Jazz Festival in aid of Challengers, Wood Street Village Green, Guildford

-- The Mayor of Guildford's Christmas Carol Concert organised by the Rotary Club of Guildford. - full details to be announced
+- Sunday 11 December: The Mayor of Guildford's Christmas Carol Concert organised by the Vivace Chorus. - full details to be announced

 - Saturday 25 March: The March Hare Ball, Guildford Harbour Hotel and Spa, Guildford